 15 Surprising Facts About David Tennant

-Though he’s most often linked to his role as the Tenth Doctor on the legendary sci-fi series Doctor Who, David Tennant is much more than that, as audiences around the world are beginning to discover.
+Though he’s most often linked to his role as the Tenth Doctor on the legendary sci-fi series Doctor Who, David Tennant is much more than that, as audiences around the world have discovered.
 Born David John McDonald in West Lothian, Scotland on April 18, 1971, the man who would become David Tennant has spent the past 30-plus years carving out a very particular niche for himself—both on the stage and screen in England and, increasingly more, as a Hollywood staple.
-To celebrate the Good Omens's star's birthday, here are 15 things you might not know about David Tennant.
+To celebrate the star's 50th birthday, here are 15 things you might not know about David Tennant.

-1. He took his name from the Pet Shop Boys.
+1. David Tennant took his name from the Pet Shop Boys.

 As a teenager, the budding actor learned that because there was already a David McDonald in the actors’ union, he needed to come up with an alternate moniker to pursue a professional acting career.
 Right around the same time, he read an interview in Smash Hits with Neil Tennant, lead vocalist for the Pet Shop Boys, and "David Tennant" was born.

 Today, he legally is David Tennant.
 “I am now actually Tennant—have been for a few years,” he said in 2013.
 “It was an issue with the Screen Actors' Guild in the U.S., who wouldn't let me keep my stage name unless it was my legal name.
 Faced with the prospect of working under two different names on either side of the globe, I had to take the plunge and rename myself!
 So although I always liked the name, I'm now more intimately associated with it than I had ever imagined.
 Thank you, Neil Tennant.”

 2. David Tennant became an actor with the specific goal of starring in Doctor Who.